 What is the difference between the public's ride experience and that of a professional athlete?

 The public bobsleigh ride is guided by a professional who steers the bobsleigh and controls its speed.
-Both the public bobsleigh and public skeleton rides start 1/3 of way up the track and are significantly slower than the rides of professional athletes.
+Both the public bobsleigh and public skeleton rides start a portion of the way up the track and are significantly slower than the rides of professional athletes.

 How fast will I be going on the bobsleigh ride?